Beyond To-Do Lists

 The question is no longer:

-“What do I need to do to be more?”
+“What do I need to do to become more?”

 It becomes: